Need mechanism to delete content from CN that belongs to an MN

 The delete() method is inadequate for this - the content needs to be purged rather than tagged as archived or obsoleted.

-#7 Updated by Ben Leinfelder about 9 years ago
+#7 Updated by Ben Leinfelder almost 12 years ago

 There is an MN.delete() method with a note that we should determine what the semantics of this operation are.

 For Metacat, "delete" does not remove any content and only prevents it from:

 c) showing the object in search results.